 Garment Reconstruction & Sustainable Design

-This project focuses on the reconstruction of existing garments through a design process centered on sustainability, craftsmanship, and material awareness.
-Rather than producing new textiles, the work challenges how existing clothing can be re-cut, refined, and reimagined into modern, functional pieces.
-Each garment is carefully deconstructed and rebuilt, with close attention to fabric behavior, structural integrity, and silhouette.
-The goal is to create pieces that feel intentional and elevated while extending the life cycle of materials that might otherwise be overlooked.
+This project focuses on the reconstruction of existing garments through a design process rooted in sustainability, material awareness, and refined craftsmanship.
+Rather than producing new textiles, the work challenges how garments can be re-cut, refined, and reimagined into elevated, modern silhouettes with a strong visual identity.
+Each piece is carefully deconstructed and rebuilt with close attention to fabric behavior, structural integrity, and form—ensuring every outcome feels intentional, functional, and considered.